symfony/symfony-docs/components/dependency_injection/compilation.rst

 .. _components-dependency-injection-compiler-passes:

-Prepending configuration passed to the Extension
+Prepending Configuration passed to the Extension
 ------------------------------------------------

+.. versionadded:: 2.1
+    The ability to prepend the configuration of a bundle is new in Symfony 2.2.

 An Extension can prepend the configuration of any Bundle before the ``load()`` method is called by implementing :class:`Symfony\\Component\\DependencyInjection\\Compiler\\PrependExtensionInterface`::